 I missed two of these today.
 One because I didn’t accept a counter offer, and the second because I was recording a PennyStox YouTube video.
 So if anyone has one and wants to sell, you know who to call!

-After reading this article, hopefully you took away these two things at the very least: 1) I love basketball and shoes, 2) I love cards.
+After reading this article, hopefully, you took away these two things at the very least: 1) I love basketball and shoes, and 2) I love cards.
 That is all.